dennisangemi/frictionless2md/README.md

 # 🔧 frictionless2md
 A tool to convert frictionless metadata (datapackage.yaml or json) to markdown file (that can be used as README).

-> You can obtain a markdown file like this https://github.com/chiaraadornetto/dati-tv-elezioni-ue-2019#readme
+> You can obtain a [markdown file like this](https://github.com/chiaraadornetto/dati-tv-elezioni-ue-2019#readme).

 ## Usage
 Read [requirements.txt](requirements.txt) otherwise the bash script won't work.